07th-mod/tatarigoroshi/README.md

 # PS3 Voice and Graphics Patch (in progress)

 Currently hosting only the automated placed lines.
 All files need manual fixing, avoid placing them on your game.
+Switch to the developer's branch for script progress.

 README's going to be updated as the patch is developed.
 Refer to [Onikakushi](https://github.com/higurashi-mod/onikakushi) for more details about the patch.